ibm-cloud-docs/power-iaas/architecture-private-cloud.md

 ### Small pod configurations
 {: #pod-config-small}

 A small pod has 1x42U rack and S1122 and E1150 system types are supported in the rack.
+You can expand the capacity of a small pod by adding servers of the same type that are already installed in the pod.
+You can add a minimum of one server up to the rack’s maximum capacity.